mysrejourney/mkdocs/docs/observability/prometheus-intro.md

   In case your application exposes the metric in a different endpoint, you have to configure it in the prometheus configuration file.
 - By default, most of the servers will not collect the metrics and expose them to an endpoint.
-  That's why we install exporters in those servers and gather the metrics.
+  That's why we install exporters on those servers and gather the metrics.
 ***

 **Client Libraries**